San Pedro de Atacama to Ollague

 201km Paso Salar Capina – 4,660m (GPS07).

-22km Descend steeply down a pretty valley but on a bad surface.
+22km Descend steeply down a pretty valley.
 During this descent there is a stream to wade.
-The road then flattens out for the last 10kms to Villamar, but there is lots of sandy washboard.
 Go L at a junction 2km before Villamar.

 223km Villamar (4,030m – GPS08).
 First proper village since San Pedro de Atacama.
 Basic shops, 3 hospedajes.
 For Alota, continue on the road through town.